Travel insurance UK: Must knows for travelling to the UK

 Adventure sports: The Highlands are known for some great sports like the Caber Toss and Scottish hammer throw, but if you are going to indulge in adventure sports on your holiday be sure that you've got the right level of cover as some sports will need to take out additional cover.
 Some policies will even require you to get extra cover for trekking and bike riding so read the PDS before you sign up for anything that may void your policy.

-Just imagine the volume or claim forms your insurer receives.
-Be patient when if comes to hearing back about your lodgement.
+Just imagine the volume or claim forms your insurance provider receives.
+Be patient when it comes to hearing back about your lodgement.
 It may take 2 – 10 business days.